qgis/QGIS-UG-Algeria/content/events.md

 ## Past Events

 - **Community gathering in Béjaïa** — An outdoor meet-up combining community building with hiking and a visit to a local waterfall, bringing members together beyond the screen.
-- **Session with Hans van der Kwast** — An online talk on how the global QGIS community operates and how to get involved.
+- **Session with Hans van der Kwast** — An talk on how the global QGIS community operates and how to get involved.
 - **Volunteer & sustainability meet-up** — A gathering focused on volunteer contributions and keeping the community thriving, with members travelling long distances simply to learn and contribute.